The-Old-Castle-Defense/docs/free-voting.md

 # 💵 Free Voting

-<p>Looking for a 'Cash' button?
+<p>Looking for a "Cash" button?
 You've found it!
 Vote for your favorite team and
 earn 10% of the revenue (fees collected) directly to your wallet if that team wins the game.</p>

 <div>